 A cooler is a must have to keep your food and drinks cold.
 Many lakes have islands where you can beach the watercraft and get out the cooler and have lunch.
 One favorite spot of mine is a restaurant on the water and having a cooler where you can bring back leftovers is a nice plus.

 If you plan on using your PWC for fishing you’ll need a place to put your rods.
 Sure, you could lay your fishing rods in the footwells of the watercraft but why do that when they have fishing accessories that work better.

-You can buy fishing racks and rod holders that fit on the back of many watercraft.
+You can buy fishing racks (Amazon Link Ad) and rod holders that fit on the back of many watercraft.

 Sea-Doo came out with the Fish Pro which has the racks, rod holders, and even GPS with fish finder from the factory.
 Worth a look at if you’re serious about fishing.

 17. Jet Ski Ladder

 Boats come with ladders but some jet skis don’t.
 It’s easy to overlook a ladder in the buying process but its one of those things you come to find out you really need.
 You might also find that the ladder you have now isn’t long enough or simply doesn’t work for you.

 If you don’t have a ladder or the one you have now won’t cut it then you can get the Hardline Products EZ Riser Boarding Ladder (Amazon Link Ad).
 It does have a 300-pound weight capacity and is easy to store away too.

 Nothing better than listening to your favorite music while riding on your jet skis.
 Many jet skis don’t have a built-in stereo system but there are wireless Bluetooth speakers available.
 Check out the Waterproof Bluetooth Speaker on Amazon (Amazon Link Ad).

 I also have a guide here to cover the options you have for jet ski speakers and Bluetooth systems.